ExxonMobil says no indication of damage to Papua New Guinea gas pipeline

 “We have had no indications that the PNG LNG pipeline has sustained damage and will be undertaking a full visual inspection of the pipeline right of way as part of our ongoing assessments,” ExxonMobil’s PNG spokeswoman said in an email to Reuters.

-The quake’s epicentre was located close to the gas fields that supply the project.
+The quake’s epicenter was located close to the gas fields that supply the project.

 “Specialist engineers are being brought in to assess impact and this will likely take a little bit of time,” said Frank Kretschmer, senior vice president of Exxon Mobil Asia Pacific’s LNG Marketing division, speaking at an industry event in Singapore.